sanko/infix/README.md

 ### Documentation License

-All standalone documentation (`.md`), explanatory text, Doxygen-style documentation blocks, comments, and code examples contained within this repository may be used, modified, and distributed under the terms of the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+At your discretion, all standalone documentation (`.md`), explanatory text, Doxygen-style documentation blocks, comments, and code examples contained within this repository may be used, modified, and distributed under the terms of the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
 We encourage you to share and adapt the documentation for any purpose (generating an API reference website, creating tutorials, etc.), as long as you give appropriate credit.

 See the [LICENSE-CC](LICENSE-CC) for details.